pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 ## Conclusion

+This article and Dominik Kress's talk highlighted the importance of platform engineering in cloud-native computing.
+Key points included defining cloud-native platforms, assessing platform maturity, and managing platforms with product management principles.

-If you're interested in learning more about platform engineering and getting involved in its initiatives, there are several ways to participate:
+If you're interested in learning more about platform engineering and getting involved in CNCF's initiatives, there are several ways to participate:

-- Attend a Platform Engineering & DevOps in-person meetup, [find a location near you](https://info.pulumi.com/platform-engineering-devops-series)
+- Attend a Platform Engineering & DevOps in-person meetup, [find a location near you](https://info.pulumi.com/platform-engineering-devops-series).
 - Join the bi-weekly [CNCF Platform Working Group meetings](https://tag-app-delivery.cncf.io/wgs/platforms/#meetings) every other Tuesday at 5 PM Berlin time (11 AM ET).
-- I wish there was a doc page to send them to... check other blog
-- Join the workshop something something
+- Learn how to [build Developer Portals with Pulumi](https://www.pulumi.com/docs/pulumi-cloud/developer-portals/).
+You can get off the ground faster with organization templates, a new project wizard, or leveraging the backstage plugin.
+- Register for one of our [Platform Engineering or DevOps workshops](https://www.pulumi.com/resources/#upcoming).

 ---